 Now the city of Galway is one that bucked the anti-austerity trend that was present in most of Ireland's local elections (I will say of course that the Dublin metropolitan area alone elected 183 of the 949 local councillors across the whole of Ireland).
 It must however be said that Galway has generally been one of the more conservative cities in the Irish Republic, alongside Limerick just to the south of it.
 Indepedent candidates were the big winners in Galway, topping the poll in all 3 Galway City local electoral areas (LEAs), with 6 independent councillors, 4 Fine Gael councillors, 3 Fianna Fail councillors, and 2 Labour councillors being elected.
 Meanwhile, Sinn Fein won only 3 out of Galway City's 18 council seats and not a single candidate from the AAA or PBP was elected in Galway City.

-Okay, Limerick City only covers 21 of the 40 council seats in this area, if you ask.
-But Limerick is notable in terms of this year's Irish elections as it shows the best chance of revival for Fianna Fail, even though if it returns to power in 2016 (the latest date the next Irish general election can take place), it will do no better than the Fine Gael-Labour coalition is doing now.
+In reality, Limerick City only covers 21 of the 40 council seats in this area.
+But Limerick is notable in terms of this year's Irish elections as it shows the best chance of revival for Fianna Fail, even though if it returns to power in 2016 (the latest year the next Irish general election can take place), it will do no better than the Fine Gael-Labour coalition is doing now.
 Even though Fianna Fail did not top the poll in Limerick County, it elected 13 councillors to Fine Gael's 12, with 6 of them being in Limerick City.
 Labour meanwhile elected 3 councillors, the same number the AAA elected, and Sinn Fein elected only 6 across Limerick County.

 Good news for Independent candidates- bad news for anti-austerity campaigners.
 Only a few candidates of hard left parties stood in Waterford County's LEAs, and none came close to being elected, even in Waterford City itself where the Workers' Party once had local strength-Davy Walsh of the Workers' Party only managed 4.9% of the 1st preference votes in the Tramore-Waterford City East LEA.
 Sinn Fein only elected 6 councillors across the county.
 Meanwhile, 9 independent councillors were elected, and 8 Fianna Fail and Fine Gael councillors were elected apiece, with only 1 Labour councillor elected.
 The minority Direct Democracy Party of Ireland, which had gained some fame last year after beating the Labour candidate in the Meath East by-election, got one of their best results in Waterford County.